For your entertainment, a photo from Burj al Babas, the abandoned McCastle Development.

 Firenadoes: No good resources for Australia yet, so we need to guess it from the CSIRO extremes data.

-In an urban context, you might be interested to see this map of the lead levels in Sydney soil by Macquarie university’s Vegesafe.
+In an urban context, we might be interested to see this map of the lead levels in Sydney soil by Macquarie University’s Vegesafe.

-For now, here is a piece by Elizabeth Van Nostrand for some risk calibration.
+For now, see this piece by Elizabeth Van Nostrand for some risk calibration.

 - https://www.housesearchaustralia.com.au/